-Summary of Monday 28 April at the Agora for Journalism in Marseille
+Summary – Monday 28 April at the Agora for Journalism in Marseille

-Sahafa Med, research symposium and opening evening… Relive the first day of the Assises du journalisme de Marseille.
+Sahafa Med, research and opening… Relive the first day of the Agora for journalisme in Marseille

-On Monday, Sahafa Med stopped off at the Mucem (Musée des Civilisations de l’Europe et de la Méditerranée) in Marseilles for a rich exchange of views between journalists from the southern Mediterranean.
-At a time when geopolitical upheavals are fracturing the world, the media and independent journalists had the opportunity to discuss and collectively rethink the modalities of partnership and cooperation in the service of journalism and reliable information.
+On April 28th, 2025, Sahafa Med stopped off at the Mucem (Musée des Civilisations de l’Europe et de la Méditerranée) in Marseille for a rich exchange of views between journalists from the southern Mediterranean.
+With this programme, at a time when geopolitical upheavals are fracturing the world, the media and independent journalists had the opportunity to discuss and collectively rethink the modalities of partnership and cooperation to promote journalism and reliable information.
 Over a four-year period, almost 2,000 journalists from the southern Mediterranean were able to discuss these issues thanks to Sahafa Med, a project co-financed by the European Union.

 At the beginning of the afternoon, researchers and university professors met at Aix-Marseille University to discuss a major question: “How are changes in the economic, social and political spheres in the various countries of the Mediterranean redefining the challenges of independent news media?”